- Home

 Graduate student job hunting

-Unlike in the past, it's rare to receive a job offer based solely on a faculty recommendation.
-However, depending on the company you apply to, you may be required to provide a recommendation from your supervisor, especially for research positions.
-Therefore, it's best to maintain good relationships with faculty members.
-Make full use of graduate schools, including alumni from your lab, as a gateway to information.
+Unlike in the past, it is rare to receive a job offer immediately through a professor's introduction, but depending on the company you apply to, especially for research positions, a recommendation from your supervisor may be required, so it is best to maintain a good relationship with your professors.
+Make full use of information from alumni of your research lab as well.

 Job hunting season